Level of Study

 Objectives and Content

-- a general overview of key concepts, theories and controversies in political theory
+- A general overview of key themes, debates, thinkers, and texts in contemporary political philosophy

 After completing the course, the student should be competent to

 - Reflect on, and form well-reasoned judgements about debates in contemporary political philosophy and current political issues